jbesw/reinvent-svs214/2-transcribe/README.md

-# SVS214 - Example 2 - S3 Auto-Transcriber

-This code was presented at re:Invent 2019, session ID SVS214.
+# S3 - Auto-transcriber and sentiment analyzer

-The S3 Auto-Transcriber will automatically convert uploaded MP3 files into transcribed text, using Amazon Transcribe.
-The text will be used to run a sentiment analysis, and then store the result in DynamoDB.
+The S3 Auto-transcriber and sentiment analyzer will automatically convert uploaded MP3 files into transcribed text, using Amazon Transcribe.
+The resulting text is used to run a sentiment analysis with AWS Comprehend, and then store the result in DynamoDB.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

+This code was originally presented at re:Invent 2019, session ID SVS214.

 ```bash
 .